farhannysf/global-thermonuclear-strike/README.md

 This is my debut JavaScript web app and I aim to educate the public with this web app about the magnitude of a nuclear weapon effect, specifically from UGM-133 Trident II D-5 ballistic missile.

-This is a Free and Open Source Software made in Indonesia as a gift to the Great Britain and the world in response of Great Britain's shift in its foreign policy and national security approach to increase cap on nuclear warheads from 180 to 260 for Global Britain in a Competitive Age.
+This is a Free and Open Source Software made in Indonesia as a gift to the Great Britain and the world in response to Great Britain's shift in its foreign policy and national security approach to increase cap on nuclear warheads from 180 to 260 for Global Britain in a Competitive Age.

 ---

 # Features
 At the moment, this simulation only models:

-* Static modelling of a single Mk-4 RV with 100 kT W76 mod 0 (W76-0) warhead detonation out of 8 possible RVs in MIRV payload of one UGM-133 Trident II D-5 ballistic missile and without multiple configuration possibilities of a warhead (variable yield)
+* Static blast effect modelling of a single Mk-4 RV with 100 kT W76 mod 0 (W76-0) warhead detonation out of 8 possible RVs in MIRV payload of one UGM-133 Trident II D-5 ballistic missile and without multiple configuration possibilities of a warhead (variable yield)

 * Fixed detonation altitude, airburst at 750m AGL